KrPIYUSH007/FAKE-APP-DETECTION/README.md

-⭐ 📱 PhonePe Fake App Detection System
+ Fake App Detection System
 Identify Fake / Impersonator Apps Targeting PhonePe

 A rule‑based PhonePe app fraud detection engine powered by Python.

-📘 Overview
+ Overview
 The PhonePe Fake App Detection System analyzes app metadata to find fake or impersonator apps pretending to be PhonePe on app stores.

 It assigns a risk score (0–100) based on: